section-engineering-education/engineering-education/articles/agora-cloud-recording/index.md

 - The difference between cloud recording and on-premise recording.

-- How to set up an Express server to start, query, and stop cloud recording.
+- How to set up an Express server to acquire recording, resource, start, and stop cloud recording.

 ### Prerequisites
 This tutorial is for applications that use [Agora](https://www.agora.io/) and want to implement cloud recording.
 If you are not using Agora in your application, then this tutorial is not for you.